sst/guide/_chapters/deploy-updates.md

 title: Deploy Updates
 date: 2017-02-12 00:00:00
 lang: en
 description: To be able to deploy updates to our React.js app hosted on S3 and CloudFront, we need to uploads our app to S3 and invalidate the CloudFront cache.
 We can do this using the “aws cloudfront create-invalidation” command in our AWS CLI.
-To automate these steps by running “npm run deploy”, we will add these commands to predeploy, deploy, and postdeploy scripts in our package.json.
+To automate these steps by running “npx sst deploy”, we will add these commands to predeploy, deploy, and postdeploy scripts in our package.json.
 redirect_from: /chapters/deploy-again.html
 comments_id: deploy-updates/16
 ref: deploy-updates